omarm4400/sep11-freedom-project/prep/presentation.md

 ## Hook
 * I will be talking about other shooting games and compare them to mine, or I will talk about how my game could be different then others.
+* I will ask do you know how many shooting game were created and then I will intruduce my game.
 *

 ## Product
-* I will show a prview of my game and talk about how it works and everything you can do in it.
+* I will show a prview of my game and talk about how it works and everything you can do in it, like the buttons and the code responsiple for them.

 ## Process
 * I will talk about how I leanred my tool.